ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 # Get started

-Fort.js is a web framework for Node.js that aims to provide a simple and efficient way to build web applications.
+Fort.js is a web framework for Node.js that aims to provide a simple and efficient way to build web server applications with focus on simplicity, performance, reusability and scalability.

 In this tutorial, we'll go through the steps to set up a basic project and understand basic terminology about fortjs.

 ## Setup